CiscoZeus/zeus-ucs-agent/README.md

 ## Dependencies

 Before using UCS agent, there are some dependencies need to be installed.

+If [pip](https://pip.pypa.io/en/stable/)  has not installed, please [install pip](https://pip.pypa.io/en/stable/installing/) before the rest dependencies.
+Also, [pip installation guide](http://sharadchhetri.com/2014/05/30/install-pip-centos-rhel-ubuntu-debian/) for different OS will be helpful.

 * [pycurl](http://pycurl.io/)